yaglm/yaglm/Readme.md

-`ya_glm` is an extensive, easy to use, flexible and fast package for fitting penalized *generalized linear models* (GLMs) in Python.
-It supports a wide variety of GLM loss plus penalty combinations including standard penalties such as the Lasso, Ridge and ElasticNet as well as structured sparsity inducing penalties such as the group Lasso and nuclear norm.
+`ya_glm` is an extensive, easy to use, flexible and fast package for fitting penalized *generalized linear models* (GLMs) and other supervised [M-estimators](https://en.wikipedia.org/wiki/M-estimator) in Python.
+It supports a wide variety of loss plus penalty combinations including standard penalties such as the Lasso, Ridge and ElasticNet as well as structured sparsity inducing penalties such as the group Lasso and nuclear norm.
 It also support potentially more accurate adaptive and non-convex (e.g. SCAD) versions of these penalties that come with strong statistical guarantees at limited additional computational expense.
 The existing packages that inspired `ya_glm` (e.g. [sklearn](https://scikit-learn.org/stable/), [lightning](https://github.com/scikit-learn-contrib/lightning), [statsmodels](https://www.statsmodels.org/), [pyglmnet](https://github.com/glm-tools/pyglmnet), [celer](https://github.com/mathurinm/celer), [andersoncd](https://github.com/mathurinm/andersoncd), [picasso](https://github.com/jasonge27/picasso), [grpreg](https://github.com/pbreheny/grpreg), [ncreg](https://cran.r-project.org/web/packages/ncvreg/index.html), [glmnet](https://glmnet.stanford.edu/articles/glmnet.html)) focus on speed and ease of use, but support a limited number of loss + penalty combinations and are not easy to customize.

 We currently support the following loss functions